lintje/lintje/doc/rules.md

 ## SubjectPunctuation

-The commit's subject ends with punctuation.
+The commit's subject starts or ends with punctuation.
 Subjects don't need to end with punctuation.

 ```
 # Good